idsia-robotics/drone2drone_dataset/README.md

-Our dataset has xxx k samples

-In this github page we will report the basic code to access our "?? drone 2 drone ??" dataset available on Zenodo (???).
+Our dataset has been submitted as a stand-alone work and will be available here after the approval decision.